Split Pea

 Health Benefits

-- Low glycemic index helps maintain stable blood sugar levels
+- Low glycemic index helps regulate blood sugar levels and reduces diabetes risk

 Buying Guide